poblahblahblah/chef-web-docs/chef_master/source/ctl_chef_client.rst

 -----------------------------------------------------
 .. tag data_bag

 Data bags store global variables as JSON data.
-Data bags are indexed for searching and can be loaded by a cookbook or accessed during a search.
+Data bags are indexed for searching and can be loaded by a cookbook or accessed using search.

 .. end_tag